Biodiversity Credit Exchange

-Step 1 – submit an Expression of Interest
+Step 1 – Submit an Expression of Interest

-Step 2 – site assessment
+Step 2 – Site assessment

 The field officer will visit your property at an agreed time to assess your potential credit site.
 The officer will determine the amount of credit that can be generated by your site and will discuss management options with you.

-Step 3 – submit a bid
+Step 3 – Submit a bid

-- the potential for the site to achieve a significant improvement in biodiversity
+- The potential for the site to achieve a significant improvement in biodiversity;

-Step 4 – enter management agreement
+Step 4 – Enter funding agreement and Heritage Agreement

 Once the agreement is in place you will receive the amount you specified in your bid submission.
-This will include an initial upfront payment, followed by payments at certain time intervals following the satisfactory completion of agreed actions and/or delivery of outcomes.
-The installment amount and schedule will be negotiated with you.
-The credits that your site will generate will transfer to the Biodiversity Credit Exchange registry at this point.
-Your credits will eventually be sold at cost to eligible clearance applicants that need to offset their activities.
+This may include an initial upfront payment, followed by payments at certain intervals following the satisfactory completion of agreed actions and/or delivery of outcomes.
+The instalment amount and schedule will be negotiated with you.
+The credits that your site will generate will transfer to the Native Vegetation Credit Register and your credits will eventually be sold to eligible clearance applicants that need to offset their activities.

 Sign up to our e-newsletter for updates on the program.